moacyrfilho/moacyrfilho/README.md

 - <a href="https://www.linkedin.com/in/moacyr-filho-211556174/" target="_blank"> Linkedin</a>

 ### 👨‍👨‍👧‍👧 My Future:
-- Develop programs focused on people and their coexistence.
+- Develop programs focused on people and their coexistences.
 - Create more friendly graphical interfaces for older people.
-- Create motivation for young people to study and produce
+- Create motivation for young people to study and produce.